ballerina-platform/ballerina-lang/docs/tutorials/create-archive.md

   ballerina build service samples/helloWorldService -o hello.bsz
   ```

-You now have a service archive file of your Ballerina program, which you can upload to WSO2 Integration Cloud, run in a Docker container, or easily distribute to others.
+You now have a service archive file of your Ballerina program, which you can upload to WSO2 Integration Cloud, run in a Docker container, or easily distribute to other Ballerina users.
 For more information on packages, archives, and running Ballerina programs, see [Packaging and Running Programs](../lang-ref/packaging.md).